Why Must I Access and Use This App?

 What happens if documentation is not available?

-Failure to document cover in one country through this process may result in loss of cover for you and/or claim for payment of contributions in other jurisdictions for you as well as your employer.
-As level for social security contributions vary between countries, lack of accurate documentation may cause claims up to 20, 30 or even 50% of the salary.
+Failure to document cover in one country through this process may result in loss of cover for your employee and/or claim for payment of contributions in the country he/she is visiting.
+The fines may be issued for both you as well as your employee.
+As level for social security contributions vary between countries, lack of accurate documentation may cause claims up to 20, 30 or even 36% of the salary.

-Furthermore, the situation may create uncertainties re. your actual cover and may have impact on your rights to receive benefits – during your assignment as well as entitlement upon retirement.
+Furthermore, the situation may create uncertainties regarding actual cover and may have impact on the employees rights to receive benefits – during the assignment as well as entitlement upon retirement or in Denmark as well, the option to have unemployment sick benefits.

-In order to avoid uncertainties, meet compliance and secure against potential expenses, your employer has decided to use the process supported by this App for you and
+In order to avoid uncertainties, meet compliance and secure against potential expenses, you can chose to use the process supported by Social Security App and Relocare on your behalf.

 Should an A1 be provided under in-correct assumptions, it will not be considered valid and will, consequently, result in similar issues for employee and employer and will not secure cover or prevent against loss of benefits or claim for payments.